15th Street–Prospect Park station: Service patterns

 The station acted as a local-only station from 1968 to 1976, when F trains ran express in both directions between Bergen Street and Church Avenue during rush hours.
 G trains were extended from Smith–Ninth Streets to Church Avenue to provide local service.
 Express service between Bergen and Church ended in 1976 due to budgetary concerns and passenger complaints, and the GG, later renamed the G, was again terminated at the Smith–Ninth Streets station.

-In July 2009, the G was extended from its long-time terminus at Smith–Ninth Streets to a more efficient terminus at Church Avenue to accommodate the rehabilitation of the Culver Viaduct.
+In July 2009, the G was again extended from its terminus at Smith–Ninth Streets to a more efficient terminus at Church Avenue to accommodate the rehabilitation of the Culver Viaduct.
 The G extension was made permanent in July 2012.
 In July 2019, the MTA revealed plans to restore express service on the Culver Line between Jay Street and Church Avenue.
 Express service started on September 16, 2019.